mohclips/Elastic-Certified-Engineer-Exam-Notes/Indexing_Data.md

 # Define and use a dynamic template that satisfies a given set of requirements

-Create a new index with a dynamic mapping `accounts-fullname` where the `firstname` and `lastname` fields are combined to create the `fullname` field.
+:question: Create a new index with a dynamic mapping `accounts-fullname` where the `firstname` and `lastname` fields are combined to create the `fullname` field.

 :anger: This does not work. #FIXME: